Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

 \subsection{Sampling Framework}

 We employ two sampling approaches to identify fake-news sharers (Table \ref{tab:datadescription}).
 The first approach follows prior research that has relied on behavioral data to classify users as fake-news sharers.
-Specifically, we consider users who have shared articles verified as false by Snopes \citep[e.g.,][]{mosleh2021perverse, bronstein2019belief}.
-This method helps us capture users who have engaged with specific misinformation on social media.
-The second approach follows prior research that classified users as fake-news sharers based on their sharing of any links from low-credibility domains \citep[e.g.,][]{grinberg2019fake, shu2018understanding}.
-By including users who share content from questionable sources, we can capture a broader range of fake-news sharers, even those who might not have shared articles flagged by fact-checkers.
+Specifically, we consider users who have shared articles verified as false by Snopes \citep[e.g.,][]{bronstein2019belief, mosleh2021perverse}.
+This method enables us to capture users who have engaged with specific fake news on social media.
+The second approach follows prior research that has classified users as fake-news sharers based on their sharing of any links from low-credibility domains \citep[e.g.,][]{grinberg2019fake, shu2018understanding}.
+By including users who share content from questionable sources, we can capture a broader range of fake-news sharers -- even those who might not have shared articles flagged by fact-checkers.

-\emph{Snopes.} To start our study, we utilized 66 articles identified by Snopes as misinformation between 2015 and 2017.
-These articles, covered both political and non-political misinformation (see Web Appendix A).
-For each of these articles, we collected the Twitter usernames of users who shared them and for whom we could access location and gender, forming the fake-news sharer group.
-Next, we formed three comparison groups to identify distinct characteristics and behaviors associated with fake-news sharers.
+\emph{Snopes.} To begin, we gathered 66 articles identified by Snopes as misinformation between 2015 and 2017.
+These articles covered both political and non-political fake news (see Web Appendix A).
+The presence of nonpolitical fake-news articles is important because it helps us get around any supply-side effects in determining who shares fake news, such as the fact that fake news tends to lean pro-conservative and is therefore more likely to be shared by conservatives \citep{allcott2017social,guess2019less}.
+For each article, we collected the Twitter usernames of users who shared them, and for whom we could access location and gender, forming the fake-news sharer group.
+Next, we formed three comparison groups.
 First, the fact-check sharer group comprised users who linked to Snopes.com fact-checking pages for the same articles (see Web Appendix A).
-Second, to approximate the behavior of an average Twitter user not engaged in misinformation sharing or fact-checking, we randomly sampled followers of brands, media sources, and non-profit organizations while considering their location and gender (random group) \footnote{See Web Appendix A for the list of brands}.
-Third, we employed propensity score matching to find users with similar characteristics for the matched comparison group to control for unique socio-demographics of fake-news sharers (see Web Appendix B).
-For each user in all groups, we gathered their last 3200 Tweets, which is the Twitter API's allowed limit.
+Second, to approximate the behavior of an average Twitter user not engaged in misinformation sharing or fact-checking, we randomly sampled followers of brands, media sources, and non-profits, while considering their location and gender (random group)\footnote{See Web Appendix A for the list of brands.}.
+Third, we used propensity score matching to find users with similar characteristics for the matched comparison group to control for unique socio-demographics of fake-news sharers (see Web Appendix B).
+We gathered each user's last 3,200 tweets -- Twitter API's limit at that time.